paolocarta/service-mesh-ocp4/README.md

 After installing the demo-app with the demo-app-installation.sh script go to:
 - istio-workshop/istio-rules

-There you can find all steps
+There you can find all steps.

+A description of all steps can be found in this Google Doc: http://bit.ly/istiolab-ocp-gdoc